Subscribe to my free email series, for 20+ years of Life Coaching experience.

 • Who you help (your niche or specialty)

-Do you think this will work as a life coach speech example to engage people?
+Do you think this will work to engage most people?
 Chances are it won’t, and here’s why

 Words.
 What they care about is how you are going to help them.